tda-homcloud/homcloud-website/source/index.en.html.markdown

 ## How to cite HomCloud from your paper

 Please cite [our JPSJ's review paper about persistent homology](https://doi.org/10.7566/JPSJ.91.091013).
-You may also refer to the URL of this website <https://homcloud.dev/index.en.html>.
+You may also refer to the URL of this website <https://homcloud.dev/index.en.html> with HomCloud's version.

 ## License